hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 1. First, the program will perceptually hash all your video files and store them in a database.

-    - Initial hashing takes longer than searching for duplicates.
-It will also probably get slower as it progresses because the API requests are sorted by file size.
+    - Initial hashing generally takes longer than searching for duplicates.
+It will also probably get slower as it progresses, because they are hashed in order of increasing file size.

 1. Then, the perceptual hashes are put into a data structure to make it fast to search for duplicates.